©2018, ckwallace at ckwallace.com

 This week as I traveled about, visiting the lives of others along the way both online and in-person, I was struck by a few things I’d like to share with you.
-Specifically, I want to talk about narrowing focus and how it lies at the crux of the best of human experience.
+Specifically, I want to talk about narrowing thinking and how it lies at the crux of the best of human experience.

 When I think of those times in my life when I was firing on all cylinders, it’s when I’ve been able to focus at such a deep level my total being was engaged in living in the moment.
 It’s when the distractions of my surroundings are inconsequential to what’s before me.
 It’s when time seems stands still.